Origins of pre-settlement funding

 In a lawsuit funding arrangement, these possible future incomes are traded against cash advances today.
 Plaintiffs can utilize these cash advances to avoid eviction, make car payments, buy food, purchase medicine, or pay for a plethora of other essential living costs.

-The average cash advance received by plaintiffs is $3000, making it adequately enough to meet household expenses and equally reasonable to be covered in an award of damages.
+The average cash advance received by plaintiffs is $3000, making it adequate enough to meet household expenses and equally reasonable to be covered in an award of damages.
 However, it must be remembered that securing a favorable award of damages or reaching a nominal out-of-court settlement is not always the case.
 The odds differ vastly in each case, and not all plaintiffs go home happy.
-After a plaintiff has obtained and used up the funding received, what options does he have if the lawsuit does not conclude in his favor?
+After a plaintiff has obtained and used up the funding received, what options does he have if the lawsuit does not resolve in his favor?

 This luxury available to them is different from conventional loans.
 Conventional loans, including short-term independent debts, bank loans, or credit card debt, to say a few, only add up to the plaintiffs’ burdens unconditionally.
 The lenders in unconventional loans cannot care less if the plaintiff is victorious or loses.
 Irrespective of the case outcome, they are liable to repay the entire principal amount, along with the inhumane interest compounded on top of it.